 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
-Keep unopened vials of pramlintide in the refrigerator, but do not freeze them.
-Throw away any vials that were frozen or exposed to heat.
-You may store opened vials of pramlintide in the refrigerator or at room temperature, and you must use them within 28 days.
-Throw away any medication left in an opened vial after 28 days and any medication that is outdated or no longer needed.
+Store unopened pramlintide pens in the refrigerator and protect from light; do not freeze the pens.
+Throw away any pens that were frozen or exposed to heat.
+You may store opened pramlintide pens in the refrigerator or at room temperature, but you must use them within 30 days.
+Throw away any opened pramlintide pens after 30 days and any medication that is outdated or no longer needed.
 Talk to your pharmacist about the proper disposal of your medication.

 In case of emergency/overdose